crs4/pydoop/docs/installation.rst

 On Debian/Ubuntu you can install the dependencies with the following command::

-  sudo apt-get install python libboost-python-dev openssl
+  sudo apt-get install libboost-python-dev openssl

 On Gentoo